maxcomuk/C-Projects/Casino Number Guessing Game/readme.md

 ## Step 6
 This is where we handle all the games logic and use all the functions and class methods

-Main purpose of this function is to start the game and then run a infinite while loop that we will exit only if the user doesnt have enough cash to keep playing or if he exits the program when giving the option to
+Main purpose of this function is to start the game and then run a conditional while loop that we will exit only if the user doesnt have enough cash to keep playing or if he exits the program when giving the option to
 ```
 int main()
 {